NCERT Solutions for Class 8 Science Chapter 4 - Electricity: Magnetic and Heating Effects

 This Story also Contains

 Class 8 NCERT Solutions: Science Chapter 4 Solved Exercise Questions will give step-by-step solutions to all the questions of the textbook exercises.
-The solutions give guidance to the student to learn the concept of the magnetic and heating effect of electric current and to do well during exams.
+The solutions give guidance to the student to learn the concept of the magnetic and heating effects of electric current and to do well during exams.

 Q1.
 Fill in the blanks: